KennethAduan/kinetoStack/packages/templates/vite/vite-bun-mantine/README.md

 - Keep components small and focused
 - Use TypeScript interfaces for props
 - Extract reusable logic into custom hooks
-- Place utility functions in `src/lib/`
+- Use TanStack Query for server state
+- Use Jotai atoms for local component state

 ### Styling

 - Use Mantine components when possible
-- Prefer CSS Modules for component-specific styles
+- Leverage Mantine's style props for consistency
-- Use Mantine's responsive utilities for breakpoints
+- Use responsive utilities for breakpoints
 - Maintain consistent spacing using Mantine's spacing scale

-### State Management

-- Use Jotai atoms for component-level state
-- Use TanStack Query for server state
-- Consider React Query mutations for data mutations
-- Keep atoms close to where they're used when possible

 ### TypeScript